 Before you start

-- You'll need a copy of the regulations.
-View them online by section, in a PDF, or request a free copy.
+- You'll need the Dangerous Waste Regulations.
+View them online by section, or send us an email to request a free copy.

 - Get the Safety Data Sheets (SDS or MSDS) for any products that go into your waste stream.

 If you don't have a use for something and it will be discarded (which includes recycling), it's a waste.
 But before you throw it in the trash or pour it down the drain, you need to know if it's dangerous and how you can legally dispose of it.